The Emoji Movie: Release

-Reception
+Reception and legacy

 Box office

 The Emoji Movie grossed $86.1 million in the United States and Canada and $131.7 million in other territories, for a worldwide total of $217.8 million, against a production budget of $50 million.

 The film was released on July 28, 2017.
 The Emoji Movie grossed $10.1 million on its first day, including $900,000 from Thursday night previews.
-The film debuted at second grossing $25.7 million from 4,075 theaters.
-Its second weekend earnings dropped by 50 percent to $12.4 million, and followed by another $6.5 million the third weekend.
+The film debuted at second place behind Dunkirk, grossing $25.7 million from 4,075 theaters.
+Its second weekend earnings dropped by 50% to $12.4 million, and followed by another $6.5 million the third weekend.
 The Emoji Movie completed its theatrical run in the United States and Canada on November 30, 2017.

 Review embargoes for the film were lifted midday July 27, only a few hours before the film premiered to the general public, in a move considered among several tactics studios are using to try to curb bad Rotten Tomatoes ratings.
 Speaking of the effect embargoing reviews until last minute had on the film's debut, Josh Greenstein, Sony Pictures president of worldwide marketing and distribution, said, "The Emoji Movie was built for people under 18 ... so we wanted to give the movie its best chance.
 What other wide release with a score under 8 percent has opened north of $20 million?
 I don't think there is one."